 No protocol timers are required beyond the internal timers that are used in RPC to implement resiliency to network outages.
 For details, see [MS-RPCE].

-The client creates an RPC connection to the remote server using the details described in section 2.1.
+The client creates an RPC connection to the remote server according to the details specified in section 2.1.

 Establishing a connection with the server requires authentication.
 The RPC binding handle MUST have an authentication method defined.